-Most Americans (73 percent) actually feel there will be a female president during their lifetimes, according to a 2015 Pew Research poll.
+Most Americans (73 percent) actually believe there will be a female president during their lifetime, according to a 2015 Pew Research poll.
 It might be a good thing for the nation.
 Research shows that when women are at the helm of countries that are ethnically diverse, there's a 6.8 percent increase in GDP (gross domestic product) compared to when men are in power.
 The reason, researchers say, is that female leaders are more inclusive of others and cooperative.

-Nevertheless, a separate 2015 Pew Research survey found that nearly 40 percent of Americans believed the reason there hadn't been a female president yet is because women are held to higher standards than men and that voters simply weren't ready to elect a female leader [sources: Kent, Hill].
+Nevertheless, a separate 2015 Pew Research survey found that nearly 40 percent of Americans believed the reason there hadn't been a female president yet is because women are held to higher standards than men and that voters simply aren't ready to elect a female leader [sources: Kent, Hill].